-At Hall Cross Academy we aspire to provide students with the best life opportunities through providing the best learning experiences.
+At Hall Cross Academy our goal is to offer students the greatest life opportunities by delivering exceptional learning experiences and extra-curricular opportunities.
 Every student has the right to learn and no student has the right to prevent others from learning.
 Effective teaching and learning can only take place in a positive environment where all parties know what is expected of them.
 The promotion of positive behaviour requires a dignified and mutually respectful environment with the commitment of all stakeholders: staff; students; parents and carers.